 The Community Campus Project

-Regarding how we pay for this project, I have shared some thoughts during Finance & Personnel meetings (also recently published in the Middleton Review).
+Regarding how we pay for this project, I have shared some thoughts during Finance & Personnel meetings (also published in the Middleton Review).
 One viable option is utilizing our current debt capacity.
 As we finish paying off the debt for the Police and EMS facilities, rather than just letting taxes fluctuate, we could use that same capacity to fund a portion of the future Community Campus and continue to investigate additional options.
 This allows us to invest in our infrastructure while being mindful of the long-term impact on our taxpayers.
 Your input is vital to the future of a community campus.

 Affordable Housing

 Middleton is an expensive place to live.
 Because of this, our city and elected representatives are working hard to find ways to build and maintain affordable housing.
+In May of 2026 the common council approved a housing action plan and approval the hire a full time employee to administer an affordable housing program.

 While $10 million sounds like a windfall, it isn’t a simple fix.
 Developers must be willing to build non-market-rate units in a town where people are eager to pay top dollar.
 For example, why would a developer build a unit for a $1,500 subsidized rent—complete with "strings attached" and reporting requirements—when they could easily get $2,500 on the open market?